• Skip to content

 Your tuition won’t increase until you graduate – click the logo to learn more.

 Instead of paying based on your course or credit load, you choose between two flat rate tuition plans.
 Our unique subscription period structure and flat-rate tuition model means you are in control of both your schedule and your cost.
-Financial Aid is available for this program.
+Financial Aid and the Aspire Scholarship are available for this program.
+We also encourage speaking with your employer about workplace tuition assistance.

 Subscription Option Courses you can take Tuition